aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 ![Amazon SageMaker Studio infrastructure overview](design/sagemaker-studio-vpc.drawio.svg)

-The solution uses only one availability zone and is not highly-available.
+❗ The solution uses **only one availability zone (AZ)** and is not highly-available.
 The HA solution can be implemented by duplicating the single-AZ setup (subnets, NAT Gateway, Network Firewall VPC endpoints) to additional AZs.

 ## VPC resources
 The solution deploys the following resources: